Does Salvation Guarantee A Problem Free Life?

 The Bible says only those who endure to the end will be saved, so backsliding and forsaking the faith when the going gets tough is not an option for the child of God.

-We must fight the good fight, run this tough race of life, and ensure we come out with our faith intact, just like Paul did.
+We must fight the good fight, run this tough race of life, and ensure we come out with our faith intact, just like Paul and many others did.

 The good news is we are not in this alone – God is with us.

-There is sufficient grace for every storm of life.
+There is sufficient grace for every storm of life (2 Corinthians 12:9).

-Paul says we are more than over-comers in Christ Jesus. (see Romans 8:37)
+Paul says we are more than over-comers in Christ Jesus.
+(Romans 8:37)

 God bless you.